jeremykaragania/limb/README.md

 # Limb
-A 32-bit ARM assembler and scalar processor.
+An ARMv7-A assembler and scalar processor.

 ## Installation
 Clone the repository.